awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 |  `kms:EncryptionContext:context-key`  |  String  | Single\-valued |  `CreateGrant` `Encrypt` `Decrypt` `GenerateDataKey` `GenerateDataKeyPair` `GenerateDataKeyPairWithoutPlaintext` `GenerateDataKeyWithoutPlaintext` `ReEncrypt`  |  Key policies and IAM policies  |

 You can use the `kms:EncryptionContext:context-key` condition key to control access to a [symmetric KMS key](concepts.md#symmetric-cmks) based on the [encryption context](concepts.md#encrypt_context) in a request for a [cryptographic operation](concepts.md#cryptographic-operations)\.
 Use this condition key to evaluate both the key and the value in the encryption context pair\.
 To evaluate only the encryption context keys or require an encryption context regardless of keys or values, use the [kms:EncryptionContextKeys](#conditions-kms-encryption-context-keys) condition key\.

+**Note**
+This condition key is valid in key policy statements and IAM policy statements even though it does not appear in the IAM console or the IAM *Service Authorization Reference*\.

 You cannot specify an encryption context in a cryptographic operation with an [asymmetric KMS key](symmetric-asymmetric.md#asymmetric-cmks)\.
 The standard asymmetric encryption algorithms that AWS KMS uses do not support an encryption context\.